byu-transpolab/ceen565/docs/04_modechoice.md

 ```

 As a result you will need to calibrate the models iteratively: first adjust the
-mode choice constants, then the distance decay parameter, then mode choice,
+mode choice constants, then the distance decay parameters, then mode choice,
 etc., until you are satisfied that the model meets the targets.

-### Mode Choice Calibration
+### Mode Choice Calibration {-}

 The coefficients are found in the `./Params/mc/MC_Coefficients.csv` file.
 Record
 the coefficients in a table in your lab report accompanying a description of the